 I have 14 years of experience working with startups, design studios, non-profits, government agencies, educational institutions, international organizations.
-I was fortunate to amplify my design practice and network through MICA’s BFA in Graphic Design and SVA’s MFA in Interaction Design.

 - 🌲 State of California’s Employment Development Department

 - 🍁 State of Vermont’s Agency of Human Services

 - 🏥 Centers for Medicare & Medicaid Services

 ...and with 18F, a design and technology team within the federal government, where I was:

 - Lead designer/researcher on login.gov for more than 2 years, building the product from zero to more than 26 million users

 - Research lead for diversity, equity and inclusion work